IvanHalim/Bayesian-Optimization/README.md

-Portfolio Allocation using Bayesian Optimization
+Optimal Asset Allocation based on Bayesian Optimization
 ================

 The purpose of this project is to gain a deeper understanding of